 Annelise is a filmmaker and media educator living in San Francisco.
-She is the Youth Participation Manager at KQED, the Bay Area public media station, and has produced educational content for the Emmy award-winning PBS series, Independent Lens, and other PBS programs and non-profits.
+She is Executive Producer for the Education department at KQED, the Bay Area public media station, and has produced educational content for the Emmy award-winning PBS series, Independent Lens, and other PBS programs and non-profits.

 Richard is a filmmaker and producer living and working in San Francisco.
 He currently works as the Senior Producer of National Productions for the Independent Television Service.
 In this role at ITVS he has supervised the production of over 300 documentaries, all of which have been broadcast on PBS nationally.

 Richard, originally from Ireland, has also worked as journalist, and works as a filmmaker in both narrative fiction and documentary production.
 He has directed projects that have been broadcast nationally on PBS, exhibited theatrically, and premiered at festivals in the United States & internationally.Read more